exatel/libnetflow9/README.md

 ## High level overview ##

 1. Create an instance of the decoder: `nf9_init()`
-2. Open a UDP socket and listen for Netflow packets
+2. Open a UDP socket and listen for NetFlow packets
 3. Feed received packet to the decoder: `nf9_decode()`.
 This returns an `nf9_packet`.
 4. Inspect the packet - retrieve flow information, source